cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 > ✅ **Columns families can reduce conflicts**
 >
-> - Conflicts happen at key level
+> - Conflicts happen at key level.
-> - Column families split a single row into multiple keys (KV pairs)
+> - Column families split a single row into multiple keys (KV pairs).
-> - Transactions operating on disjoint column families will not conflict [TODO: the correct statement is more nuanced.
-All columns in the column families that doesn't include the PK must be NOT NULL for this statement to be true]
+> - Transactions operating on disjoint column families will not conflict (except an edge case when *all* columns in a non-primary column family are NULL-able).